martinberlin/Remora-matrix/README.md

 This will redirect the MIDI notes to UDP.
 And the ESP32 will receive this UDP short messages and draw things in your LED Matrix.

-**PLAN B**
+**PLAN B** MIDI Serial version

-On next updates we will also worrk in a module to receive directly the notes in the ESP32.
-Thhat will require an Sparkfun Midi-Arduino module to enable Midi thru and do the signal to serial conversion.
-The design to connect the ESP32 is still on the works and it will take some weeks more to see the light.
+Requires a Sparkfun Midi-Arduino module to enable Midi thru and do the signal to serial conversion.
+The wiring to the ESP32, using Serial2 to leave the first one for debugging, is pretty straight-forward:

+ESP32 | HAT midi
+5v 5v
+GND GND
+RX 26
+TX 27

-If that works as expected, then there is no more middleware needed, and no more WiFi latence delay.
-So this should be actually the real thing if you want to be independant of WiFi.
+This should be actually the real thing, faster and with less latence, if you want to be independant of WiFi.

 ![Sparkfun MIDI](./assets/midi-arduino.jpg)